moq-wg/moq-transport/draft-ietf-moq-transport.md

 A publisher MUST NOT send an Object on a stream if its Object ID is less than a previously sent Object ID within a given group in that stream.

+### Closing Subgroup Streams

+Subscribers will often need to know if they have received all objects in a Subgroup, particularly if they serve as a relay or cache.
+QUIC and Webtransport streams provide signals that can be used for this purpose.
+Closing Subgroups promptly frees system resources and often unlocks flow control credit to open more streams.

+If a sender has delivered all objects in a Subgroup, except any objects that fall before the beginning of a subscription, it MUST close the stream with a FIN.

+If a sender closes the stream before verifying it has delivered all such objects when it , it MUST use a RESET_STREAM or RESET_STREAM_AT
+{{!I-D.draft-ietf-quic-reliable-stream-reset}} frame.
+This includes early termination of subscription due to an UNSUBSCRIBE message, a sender's decision to abandon the subscription before the Group is complete, or a SUBSCRIBE_UPDATE moving the end of the subscription to before the current Group.

+If a sender does not deliver any objects from a Subgroup of a subscribed Group, it MAY send a STREAM_HEADER_SUBGROUP on a new data stream, with no objects, and then send RESET_STREAM_AT with a reliable_size equivalent to the length of the stream header.
+This would explicitly tell the receiver that there are unsent Subgroups in the Group.

+Since SUBSCRIBEs always end on a group boundary [TODO: Update SUBSCRIBE to express this], an ending subscription can always cleanly close all its subgroups.
+A sender that terminates a stream early for any other reason (e.g., to handoff to a different sender MUST use RESET_STREAM or RESET_STREAM_AT.
+Senders SHOULD terminate a stream on Group boundaries to avoid doing so.

+An Original Publisher MAY create EndOfSubgroup objects to provide further indication that streams are OK to close.

+[TODO: Do we still need EndOfSubgroup objects?]

+An MoQT implementation that processes a stream FIN is assured it has received all objects in a subgroup from the start of the subscription.
+If a relay, it can forward stream FINs to its own subscribers once those objects have been sent.
+A relay MAY use EndOfGroup, EndOfSubgroup, GroupDoesNotExist, and EndOfTrack objects to close streams even if the FIN has not arrived, as further objects on the stream would be a protocol violation.

+Processing a RESET_STREAM or RESET_STREAM_AT means that there might be other objects in the Subgroup beyond the last one received.
+A relay might immediately reset the corresponding downstream stream, or it might attempt to recover the missing Objects in an effort to send FIN, presumably with some timeout.
+It also might send RESET_STREAM_AT with reliable_size set to the last object it has, so as to reliably deliver the objects it has while signaling that other objects exist.

+A relay MAY also use EndOfGroup messages in a Subgroup stream to close streams for other Subgroups in that Group, if it has received all Object IDs between the highest Object ID in the subject Subgroup and the EndOfGroup object.
+This may be complex to implement.

 ## Examples

 Sending a track on one stream: